-This outbreak and the resulting economic crisis are falling hardest on the most vulnerable among us, including our nation's children.
-It is disrupting every facet of children's lives and we cannot yet know all of the negative and long-lasting implications it will have on children's healthy development and future success.
+This pandemic is doing more than exposing the disparities existing in our society; it is compounding these disparities, and so we must employ a robust, near- and long-term approach to manage this unprecedented dual public health and economic crisis.
+The COVID-19 pandemic and the resulting economic crisis are falling hardest on the most vulnerable among us, including our nation's children.
+They are disrupting every facet of children's lives, and we cannot yet know all of the negative and long-lasting implications they will have on children's healthy development and future success.

-This disaster exposes how children are often not a priority, but rather an afterthought in our society and their needs continue to be overlooked and underfunded.
+This disaster exposes how children are often not a priority, but rather an afterthought in our society, and their needs continue to be overlooked and underfunded.
 Children continue to disproportionately experience poverty at a rate 54 percent higher than adults.
-Our 2019 Children's Budget Book shows that the federal share of spending on children continues to decrease and reached an all-time low of 7.2 percent in fiscal year 2019.
-We must do better by our children in these scary and urgent times as well as in the future.
+Our annual estimate of federal spending on children for 2020 shows that the federal share of spending on children continues to decrease, reaching just 7.48 percent in 2020 and continuing a declining trend despite higher discretionary spending as a whole over the past few years.
+We must do better by our children in these frightening and urgent times as well as in the future, as income uncertainty is not unique to times of national crisis.